fyne-io/flatpak_demo/README.md

     # Only needed if building with -tags wayland.
     #- --socket=wayland

     # Open up the documents folder as a minimal example.
-Remove if you don't need filesystem access.
     - --filesystem=xdg-documents

     # Needed for Fyne preferences and document storage.